dizhang168/reading-flow/README.md

 - a flex container that has the CSS property `reading-flow` set to `flex-visual` or `flex-flow`.
 - a grid container that has the CSS property `reading-flow` set to `grid-rows`, `grid-columns` or `grid-order`.

-A **reading flow owner** is either
+A **reading flow scope owner** is either

 - a **reading flow container**
-- a `display: content` element whose box tree parent is a **reading flow container**
+- a `display: contents` element whose box tree parent is a **reading flow container**

-A **reading flow item** is a flex item or grid item whose parent is a reading flow owner.
+A **reading flow item** is an element whose parent is a **reading flow scope owner**.

+A **non participating reading flow item** is an element whose parent is a **reading flow scope owner** and whose computed value of the 'display' property is 'contents' or whose computed value of the 'position' property is 'fixed' or 'absolute'.

 ### New Focus Navigation Scope Owner

 The definition of [focus navigation scope owner](https://html.spec.whatwg.org/multipage/interaction.html#tabindex-ordered-focus-navigation-scope) should be modified:

-A node is a focus navigation scope owner if it is a Document, a shadow host, a slot, an element in the popover showing state which also has a popover invoker set, or a reading flow owner.
+A node is a focus navigation scope owner if it is a Document, a shadow host, a slot, an element in the popover showing state which also has a popover invoker set, or a reading flow scope owner.

 Add this to the [associated focus navigation owner](https://html.spec.whatwg.org/multipage/interaction.html#associated-focus-navigation-owner) algorithm, after existing step 1 and before the existing step 2:

 1.5.
-If element’s parent is a reading flow owner, then return _element_.
+If element’s parent is a reading flow scope owner, then return _element_.

-Note: It is possible for an element to be match multiple conditions (for example, a slot that is a reading flow owner).
+Note: It is possible for an element to match multiple conditions (for example, a slot that is a reading flow scope owner).
 In such cases, a **reading-flow focus navigation scope** should be created.

 ### Changes to `sequential navigation search algorithm`